 Step 7: Submit PR application

 Ensure that you have (a) completed the PR application form; (b) received the completed Annex A back from your employer; and (c) prepared the supporting documents.
-You would have already made an appointment with the Immigration and Checkpoint Authority (ICA) for your PR interview, which is when you will need to submit your PR application and supporting documents.
-Ensure that all the forms and documents are up-to-date as of the date of the interview.
+You will need to submit your PR application and supporting documents online and ensure that all the forms and documents are up-to-date as of the date of the online submission.

 Step 8: Wait for results